garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 ### 17th February 2020

-* Added Comments for Attention Feature, allowing certain comment types to populate a red tile - [Video](https://youtu.be/X4zGgGS3CJw "Find out more")
+* Added Comments for Attention Feature, allowing certain comment types to populate a red tile - [Video](https://youtu.be/X4zGgGS3CJw "Find out more"){:target="_blank"}
-* Added the ability to automatically add service packages to documents depending on service type - [Video](https://youtu.be/6y-c47xIYfE "Find out more")
+* Added the ability to automatically add service packages to documents depending on service type - [Video](https://youtu.be/6y-c47xIYfE "Find out more"){:target="_blank"}
 * Post and Print will now open the take payment window unless payment terms are set
 * Added Vehicle Sales Web Services for Vehicle Sales Power BI App
 * Added the option for VRM to work with UK and Irish plates at the same time